Department of Animal Husbandry (Kerala)

 The Department of Animal Husbandry or Animal Husbandry Department is an administrative department of the Government of Kerala.
 The department is responsible for formulating and implementing policies aimed at the development of the field of animal husbandry.
 It has its headquarters in Thiruvananthapuram, Kerala.

 Leadership

 The department is headed by a Cabinet Minister of the Government of Kerala.
-The incumbent Minister for Animal Husbandry is J. Chinchu Rani.
+The incumbent Minister for Animal Husbandry is Bindhu Krishna.

 The department is administratively headed by a Secretary to Government, an IAS officer.
 The secretary is assisted by additional secretaries, joint secretaries, deputy secretaries and under secretaries.

 The functions of the department are carried out through various line departments and organizations.

+Objectives

+The Department of Animal Husbandry has the following objectives: